 What is Ria Lagartos?

-Ria Lagartos is a UNESCO world heritage site for its important birds.
-In 1517 when Francisco Hernandez discovered the river, he named it “Lake of Many Dragons, or alligators.”
+Ria Lagartos is a UNESCO World Heritage site due to its important bird species.
+In 1517, when Francisco Hernandez discovered the river, he named it “Lake of Many Dragons, or alligators.”
 This is the first misconception about what we would find here.
-Although we did see reptiles, the particular dragons in question are crocodilos, or crocodiles.
+Although we did see reptiles, the particular dragons in question are crocodilos, or crocodiles, not dragons.

 To see this river’s beauty and to see many of its birds, particularly the numerous flamingos, you need to go by boat.
 If you do not go into town with an organized tour, you can find a fisherman waiting to offer you a tour at the docks.

-They will only accept cash, and the town does not have an ATM.
-The cost is usually around $100-$150 for a two-hour tour of up to six people.
+They only accept cash, and the town doesn’t have an ATM.

 We were fortunate, and Daniel’s nephew, Manuel Abraham Silva, was available to give us the tour.
 Manuel typically works as an octopus fisherman but is happy to do a more lucrative tour.
 If you are interested in hiring him for a tour, his phone number is 52-998-219-2430.
-The best way to get a hold of him is to DM him on Facebook.
+The best way to get in touch with him is to direct message him on Facebook.

 Manuel’s boat was spotless, with a covered area to protect all seven people on board from the sun.
 He also had an ice chest where we could store our drinks and snacks.
 We first spent half an hour exploring the mangroves on the way to view the flamingo lagoon.
 We spied many beautiful birds, such as herons, egrets, ibis, and kingfishers.
 There are over 395 different bird species here.